-While we’ve taken out five or six azaleas completely over the past few years, I wondered if it was possible to bring new life to these older plants.
+While we’ve pulled up five or six azaleas over the past few years, I wondered if it was possible to bring new life to the remaining older plants.
 They still bloomed every year, so I knew that they were relatively healthy.
-So to test my “grow back better” theory, I chose a bed on the side of our house with three overgrown and honestly, ugly, azaleas.
+To test my “grow back better” theory, I chose a bed on the side of our house with three overgrown and honestly, ugly, azaleas.
 (At least on the side of the house, fewer people would be a witness to my shrub slaughter and potential gardening disaster.)

-I’d like to say that the process was super complicated and I had to really use a lot of my brain power to think this through, but in all honesty, I simply used a good hand saw to cut them back to four or five inches from the ground.
+I’d like to say that the process was super complicated.
+But in all honesty, I simply used a good hand saw for pruning azaleas back to four or five inches from the ground.

-The bonus of cutting any plant back this far is that you are able to clean up any vines and weeds that have grown up around the shrub over the years.
-You can clearly see that the azaleas are still healthy by the color of the cut sides; no dead wood here.
+The bonus of cutting any plant back this far is the ease of cleaning up any vines and weeds growing up around the shrub.
+You can see that the azaleas are still healthy by the color of the cut sides.
+No dead wood here.

 Now, waiting for your azaleas to grow back may take some time.
-I cut these particular azaleas back over a year ago, though you will begin to see new growth just weeks after cutting back.
-After gently shaping up the new growth several times, I have three very vibrant azaleas in the place of the overgrown mess that was there before.
+I cut these particular azaleas back over a year ago.
+Though you will begin to see new growth just weeks after cutting back, patience is key.
+I gently shaping up the new growth several times.
+And now I have three very vibrant azaleas in place of the overgrown mess that was there before.

 Not too shabby considering these azaleas are quite old.
-And it didn’t cost me anything (but a little labor) to have what looks like new plants growing in our side yard.
+It didn’t cost me anything (but labor) to have what looks like new plants growing in our side yard.
 I know our next door neighbors are glad they’ve grown back.
-I’m sure they thought we’d given up all hope of ever having a nice looking bed on their side of our house.
-There will still be some azaleas I’ll choose to dig up completely simply for some variety in our yard, but overall, I’m very pleased that these grew back so healthy and full.
+I’m sure they’d given up all hope of ever seeing a nice looking bed on their side of our house.
+Some azaleas I’ll choose to dig up simply for some variety in our yard, but overall, I’m very pleased that these grew back so healthy and full.

-I’d love to know if you’ve had success cutting back plants and shrubs to give them new life!
+I’d love to know if you’ve had success pruning azaleas or other shrubs to give them new life!
 Happy Gardening!